Kampfgeschwader 3

 KG 3 was created in 1939 as the Luftwaffe reorganised and expanded to meet Adolf Hitler's rearmament demands.
 It was founded in May 1939 and by December 1939, had three active Gruppen (Groups).
-3 operated the Dornier Do 17 and Junkers Ju 88 medium bombers.
+KG 3 operated the Dornier Do 17 and Junkers Ju 88 medium bombers.

 KG 3 served in the Invasion of Poland on 1 September 1939 which began the war in Europe.
 It spent the Phoney War on reconnaissance operations and dropping propaganda leaflets over France.
 In May and June 1940 it fought in the Battle of Belgium and Battle of France.
 In July 1940, the force took part in the Battle of Britain and The Blitz.

 In June 1941 it supported Operation Barbarossa, the invasion of the Soviet Union.
 KG 3 remained on the Eastern Front for the duration of the wing's existence as a bomber unit.
 III./KG 3 became the last Gruppe in the Luftwaffe to operate the Dornier Do 17.
 The Gruppe was also converted to the Heinkel He 111 and used as a delivery platform to launch V-1 flying bombs against the United Kingdom from the spring to late summer, 1944.

 KG 3 was ordered to disband on 18 August 1944 but by the 10 September the dissolution of the wing was still ongoing.
 All Gruppen ceased to exist by October 1944 and were merged with other Luftwaffe units before the German capitulation in May 1945.

 History

-Kampfgeschwader 3 was formed on 1 May 1939 at Fürstenwalde in eastern Germany with Stab./KG 3 on 1 May 1939.
+Kampfgeschwader 3 was formed on 1 May 1939 at Fürstenwalde in eastern Germany with Stab/KG 3 on 1 May 1939.
 The Stab unit was transferred to Ebling, East Prussia before the end of May.
 Oberst Wolfgang von Chamier-Glisczinski became the first Geschwaderkommodore.
 KG 3 was equipped with the Dornier Do 17Z.

 II and III Gruppen were formed near Magdeburg and Altenburg–Thuringia, respectively, on the same day.
 All Gruppen were allocated the Do 17.
 III Gruppe was formed from III./KG 153.
 From May–August 1939 the three units underwent intensive training in the Do 17.
 II./KG 3 was placed under the command of Hauptmann Ernst Exss from 1 May 1939, but he was replaced by Oberst Viktor Seebauer until the 1 July.
-Oberstleutnant Erich Munske was the Gruppenkommandeur upon the outbreak of war.III./KG 3 was commanded by Oberstleutnant Hans Grund, but he was replaced by Oberstleutnant Karl Neuhüttler on 1 July.
+Oberstleutnant Erich Munske was the Gruppenkommandeur upon the outbreak of war.
+III./KG 3 was commanded by Oberstleutnant Hans Grund, but he was replaced by Oberstleutnant Karl Neuhüttler on 1 July.
 Oberst Albrecht Jahn was the group's first wartime commanding officer.

 I Gruppe was not formed until 19 September 1939 near Burg, made up of personnel from II., and III.Gruppe.
 The group was placed under the command of Oberstleutnant Rudolf Gabelmann.
 It likely became operational on 1 March 1940, after over five weeks of training during the winter, during which it "worked up" on the Dornier Do 17Z.